A chart representing the family relationships among the four generations of the Imperial family.

 During Fortress Assault, all the Garrisoned Infantry and Cavalry of the defender are compounded into a Frontline without Divisions.
 Only the defending Archers can attack the enemy, and only the attacking Archers can shoot at the defending Frontline, with 20% of their Attack.

-During Fortress Sacking, the two Frontlines have no Divisions.
+During Battle with garrison, the two Frontlines have no Divisions.
 For the attacker, the Frontline is composed of all of his Melee Infantry and Cavalry; for the defender, it's composed of all of his Infantry and Cavalry troops.